tcql/dr-kinesis/README.md

 Currently there are some crucial assumptions that Dr. Kinesis works with:

+- Remote Firehose doesn't recurse through ListObjects to find all child data files.
+It just does one single call to ListObjects, currently.
+This means you could miss some data, but honestly Dr. Kinesis is more meant for a snapshot of data than paging through an entire dataset.
 - "Local" firehose data is a single file, already unzipped
 - The fundamental data you're working with is JSON
 - Data at the top level is JSON-wrapped base64-encoded gzip, like so: